What to do if you must cancel a gig

 - Why do I have to pay the event planner's service fee when I cancel?

-The service fees collected are the only revenue kept by GigSalad for each booking.
-When you cancel a booking on GigSalad, the client is provided a full refund, including the service fees that were paid.
-We ask that you pay the client's service fee after canceling to cover the costs associated with processing payments, refunds, and the additional work involved with helping the client find a new vendor.
+The service fee is the only revenue kept by GigSalad for each booking.
+When you cancel a booking on GigSalad, the client is provided a full refund, including the service fee that they paid.
+We require that you pay the client's service fee after canceling to cover the costs associated with processing the original payment, processing the refund, and the additional work involved with helping the client find a new vendor.

 - Can I provide a replacement instead of canceling?